 Letters Of Commitment and Letters Of Support

-Please provide letters of support outlining the explicit support and role of committed partners, and letters of support as indicated.
+Applicants must provide letters of support outlining the explicit support and role of committed partners, and letters of support as indicated.
 A letter of commitment may also be provided if the community wishes to further invest in the project.
-If an applicant has multiple partners, please consolidate into a single .pdf or .zip file.